 - Cardiovascular fellow responsibility and autonomy in patient care management and procedures

 - Extensive hands-on experience with all cardiovascular procedural skills

 - Diverse patient population composed of local, regional, national, and international patients

 - Comprehensive didactic curriculum and hands-on physical examination teaching series

 - Numerous research opportunities with guaranteed research time

 - Fully computerized medical record system integrated between inpatient and outpatient settings

-- Options for subspecialty training in echocardiography and electrophysiology
+- Options for subspecialty training in echocardiography and electrophysiology, and heart failure

 - Extensive ancillary support